EXCLUSIVE-EU in talks with Moderna, BioNtech, CureVac to secure possible COVID vaccines - sources

 The source said this discussion was backed by the four states which first signed the deal.

-(Reporting by Francesco Guarascio; Additional reporting by Matthias Blamont in Paris, Caroline Copley in Berlin and Kate Kelland in London; editing by Nick Macfie)
+(Reporting by Francesco Guarascio with additional reporting by Matthias Blamont in Paris, Caroline Copley in Berlin, Kate Kelland in London and Julie Steenhuysen; editing by Nick Macfie/Mark Heinrich)

 ((Francesco.Guarascio@thomsonreuters.com; +32 2 287 68 17;))